OHIO-ECT/ECT-Lab-Introduction/tasks/ITL-Lab-Report.md

 5. From the **Route Table Commands** section - **Show** the IP address of the router AKA default gateway for each GNS3 guest VMs in the project (i.e. Windows, Ubuntu, etc.) **Hint:** check against traceroute data for verification!
 <br>

-6. From the **NSLookup and Dig Commands** - **Show** command and command output for each target, hightlight only the IPv4 address or addresses returned for that particular hostname.
+6. From the **NSLookup and Dig Commands** - **Show** command and command output for each target, highlight only the IPv4 address or addresses returned for that particular hostname.
 The command line version will return additional names and IP addresses; ignore these for now.
 Highlight only the host name or names returned for that particular IP address.
 <br>

 7. From the **Wireshark Data** section - (for help see Lab Writeup Guide and [ECT Tech Nugget N0.5 Wireshark][ECT Tech Nugget N0.5 Basic Diagnostic Tools 5])<br>
     a.
 Find packet 58, show the full MAC address (don't let Wireshark hide parts). **Explain** which part of the address identifies the manufacturer of the card.
 Wireshark may try to "help" you out.
-Using ONLY the MAC address how can YOU figure out who NIC manufacterer is?<br>
+Using ONLY the MAC address how can YOU figure out who NIC manufacturer is?<br>
     <br>
     b.
 Find DNS data in the capture and **show** entire Wireshark packet output from the packet.
 <br>